marco-cardoso/ML-News-article-classification-architecture/README.md

 ### `Stored metrics`

 In order to evaluate the model a KFold is performed using 5 folds.
-For each fold the accuracy, precision, recall and f1 are calculated.
+For each fold, the accuracy, precision, recall and f1 score are calculated.
 MLFlow saves them and their mean and standard deviation.

 https://github.com/marco-cardoso/news-classifier/blob/master/packages/news_classifier/news_classifier/models/evaluate.py